serversideup/github-action-docker-swarm-deploy/README.md

 If you cannot connect from your local machine, then you know there is an issue with the known hosts file itself.

+## Advanced Usage
+We also have some helpful features for our power users out there.

 ### Getting the MD5 Checksum of a file
 We include an optional input to get the MD5 checksum of a file.
 This is useful if you're working with Docker Configs and you only want the service to update if the file has changed.
 You just need to set the following inputs (a full example is available at the top of this document):